JulianKemmerer/PipelineC/docs/AUTOFSM_DESIGN.md

 - **A latent bit-slice bug in deeply-opened schedules.** Rescheduling the donut design under a tightened budget produces a 412-operation, 131-state plan whose generated source fails to elaborate: *"Bit index [14:14] out of range for uint9_t"*.
-This predates the v3 work and is unrelated to the control path — v3 only avoids it by meeting timing on the first pass — but it is reachable from any design the search opens far enough.
+This is unrelated to which control-path encoding is chosen — the constant-table default (§3.3, "The control path") only avoids triggering it by meeting timing, and therefore never opening the schedule this far, on the first pass — but it is reachable from any design the search opens far enough.
 - **Multiple concurrent AUTOFSM threads sharing units.** Two FSMs that both need a float multiplier could share one, with arbitration.
 The binding step already keys on entity, so the scheduler generalizes; what is missing is the arbiter